 Here we present a method for generating a BCG from bio-logger accelerometry.
-We validated our method with a simultaneously recorded electrocardiogram (ECG) on a captive killer whale (Orcinus orca) and applied it to detect heartrate in a blue whale.
-The relative orientation of the tag on the body is uncertain in cetacean bio-logging (Johnson and Tyack, 2003), so in addition to a one-dimensional BCG based solely on longitudinal acceleration, we also generated a three-dimensional BCG, which we expected would be more robust in a field setting.
+We validated our method with a simultaneously recorded electrocardiogram (ECG) on an adult killer whale in managed care (Orcinus orca) and applied it to detect heartrate in a blue whale.
+The relative orientation of the tag on the body is uncertain in cetacean bio-logging in the wild (Johnson and Tyack, 2003), so in addition to a one-dimensional BCG based solely on anterior-posterior acceleration (surge), we also generated a three-dimensional BCG, which we expected would be more robust in a field setting.
 Specifically, we tested three hypotheses to validate our method.
 First, a one-dimensional BCG would, in a controlled setting, produce statistically equivalent instantaneous heartrates as an ECG.
 Second, a three-dimensional BCG would, in a field setting, produce a more robust signal than a one-dimensional BCG.
-Third, BCG-derived heartrates would increase from the start to end of dives, consistent with the marine mammal cardiophysiological dive response of progressive bradycardia relaxation (Goldbogen et al., 2019a; McDonald and Ponganis, 2014).
+Third, BCG-derived heartrates would increase during the bottom and latter phases of dives, consistent with the progressive increase in heartrate routinely observed before and during ascent (Goldbogen et al., 2019; McDonald and Ponganis, 2014).

 2 Materials and methods